IST263/fall2019m004/docs/syllabus.md

 Most weeks you will have some form of assignment.
 It could be summarizing some reading material, and/or writing HTML/CSS/Javascript.
 - Each assignment will be weighted differently.
-- All weekly assignments are due by midnight (EST) Sunday of the week they are assigned.
+- All weekly assignments are due by Saturday 11:59PM of the week they are assigned.
 - Assignments should be submitted via Git.
 Anything emailed or sent via Blackboard will receive a zero.